Hello, wonder woman! 😉

 I would say, a scary, challenging, and brave option for all of us.

-This is a summary of what I’ve learned so far out of this experiment.
+This is a summary of what I’ve learned so far from this experiment.

 It is possible to do some quality work with the kids around, no matter how unbelievable it may sound